 That date was the anniversary of the 1813 Battle of Leipzig, where troops led by Vienna-born Karl Philipp Prince of Schwarzenberg dealt a decisive blow to Napoleon (the prince has his own equestrian statue over on the aptly-named Schwarzenbergplatz square).

-Once all the fortifications (new and old) came down in that great period of urban expansion in the late 1800s, the Burgtor remained as a free-standing monument.
+Once almost all the city fortifications (new and old) came down in that great period of urban expansion in the late 1800s, the Burgtor remained as a free-standing monument.

 While the outside has survived largely intact, the insides underwent rebuilding and repurposing through the years.